No Dogs Available

 What are “Dogs Like Kiwi Bean?”

 “Dogs Like Kiwi Bean” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “Kiwi was adopted 9 years ago from Bakersfield.
 She is the most unique, intelligent, coyote like dog.
 She's my angel girl. personality: - extremely loyal to her people - mellow -loves outdoors - mellow as a puppy - not good with other female dogs or small breeds - loves most large male dogs - not good with strangers - super silly personality - loves to fetch and swim with her older lab brother - did I say loyal? - Our little socially awkward, but so sweet pup”